 For centuries, sub-Saharan Africa was home to prosperous empires that made groundbreaking advances in architecture, mathematics, and metalworking.
 By the end of the fifteenth century, Europeans had begun arriving in the region, wanting to acquire resources such as gold, copper, and rubber.
 And slaves.
 Europeans enslaved and killed at least twenty million Africans between the sixteenth and mid-nineteenth century.
-When the slave trade subsided by 1870, a new era in sub-Saharan Africa began: the age of colonialism.
+When the slave trade abated by 1870, a new era in sub-Saharan Africa began: the age of colonialism.
 By 1914, European powers controlled almost 90 percent of the continent, often through the use of unmitigated violence.
 Twentieth-century sub-Saharan Africa also saw a wave of independence movements, sometimes bloody, sometimes peaceful, but almost always the result of a long and hard-fought battle with colonial powers.

 Transatlantic Slave Trade Forces Millions to the Americas

 For centuries, sub-Saharan Africa was home to prosperous empires, including the Aksumite Kingdom in modern-day Ethiopia and Sudan and the Ghana and Mali empires in West Africa.
-Europeans began arriving at the end of the fifteenth century, driven by the desire for resources, including people.
+Europeans began arriving at the end of the fifteenth century, driven by the desire for resources, including labor.
 Slavery had been practiced all over the world, including in sub-Saharan Africa, for centuries.
 But the arrival of the Portuguese in the 1450s marked the beginning of the transatlantic slave trade during which at least twenty million Africans were enslaved and forced to migrate to the Caribbean and the Americas or killed in the process.
 The slave trade lasted into the early nineteenth century in many European countries and decades later in the United States.

 Europeans Scramble for Resources in Africa